rafaposada/Getting-and-Cleaning-Data/README.md

 # Analysis files included

 1. README.md: It explains the puspose of each file and provides general infomration.
-2. new_data_tidy.txt, tidy data set in tabular structure.
+2. new_data_tidy.txt: Tidy data set.
-CodeBook.md, a file describing the values, variables and transformations perfomed to generate the data comprised in new_data_tidy.txt. run_analysis.R, R-Code used to create a tidy version of the data.
+3. CodeBook.md: Describes the variables, the data, and any transformations performed to clean up the data.
+4. run_analysis.R: R-Code used to create a tidy version of the data.

+# Steps followed for the assignment
+0. Download untidy data sets to computer and read each data set on R
+1. Merge the training and the test sets to create one data set
+2. Extract only the measurements on the mean and standard deviation for each measurement.
+3. Set descriptive activity names to name the activities in the data set.
+4. Label the data set with descriptive variable names.
+5. Create new tidy data set with the average of each variable for each activity and each subject.
+6. Write new tidy data set to file.